 - 1/4 cup Monterey Jack or cheddar cheese, shredded

 - Place cheese on tortilla on a microwave-safe plate and heat for 20-30 seconds, until cheese is melted.
 Fold in half, and cut into halves.

 - Open can of lentils.
 Spoon some into a divided lunch container.

 - Wash strawberries; cut off tops and slice in half.
 Add these to one spot of the container, and the peas to another.
 Sending them frozen is fine; they will defrost by the time lunch starts.

-So there you have it.
-5 lunches you can make in 5 minutes.
-You can click the button below to get access to our Free Membership Area, where this tip sheet (and many others) are available to download.
+So there you have it, 5 lunches you can make in 5 minutes.
+Fill out the form below to get instant access to a printable PDF copy of these 5 lunches.
+You will also be subscribed to our weekly newsletter to be notified of new blog posts and recipes.
 And now that you’ve seen them, I want to know which one you like best!